Hand drawing a lightbulb made of career buzzwords such as Success, Growth, etc.

 Why do students go to college?

 Students may opt to apply to college because it’s what’s expected of them after high school; to pursue their dream job; to get away from home; to become associated with a “top” school; and/or to make their family proud.
-The reasons vary and are highly individual, but the vast majority of students pursue college with the goal of becoming qualified for a good job—especially if they have a career path in mind that makes them excited—and make a decent living.
+The reasons vary and are highly individual, but the vast majority of students pursue college to become qualified for a good job—especially if they have a career path in mind that makes them excited—and make a decent living.

 According to a New America survey, Deciding to Go to College, the top three reasons students decide to go to college among the reasons listed in the survey were: